-The fair value of the Company's cash and cash equivalent, trade and other receivables and trade and other payables approximate their carrying values due to the short-term nature of these instruments.
+The fair value of the Company's cash and cash equivalent, trade and other receivables, available-for-sale securities and trade and other payables approximate their carrying values due to the short-term nature of these instruments.

 The Company's financial instruments are exposed to certain financial risks, including currency risk, credit risk, liquidity risk and interest risk.